johndthomson/acacia/README.md

 -----

-To build in Linux without Qt Creator go to the project directory, change paths to image libraries in acacia.pro file and execute:
+To build in Linux without Qt Creator go to the project directory, change paths to image libraries in "acacia.pro" file and execute:

 > qmake acacia.pro
 > make